RobinMillford/Tv-Movie-Recommendations-with-AI/README.md

 # Movie and TV Show Recommendation App With AI

-This is a Flask web application that allows users to discover and get recommendations for movies, TV shows, and actors using The Movie Database (TMDb) API and an AI-powered chatbot driven by **LLaMA 3** via Groq API.
+This is a Flask web application that allows users to discover and get recommendations for movies, TV shows, and actors using The Movie Database (TMDb API) and an AI-powered chatbot driven by **multiple LLM models** via Groq API.
 The app offers a modern, responsive interface and interactive features for an enhanced user experience.

 ![MovieTvHub Interface](images/MovieTvHub-Discover-Movies-Shows-People-04-16-2025_11_22_PM.png)